MicrosoftDocs/sql-docs/docs/connect/ado-net/specifying-xml-values-as-parameters.md

 > [!NOTE]
 >  The **AdventureWorks** sample database is not installed by default when you install SQL Server.
 You can install it by running SQL Server Setup.

- The example prepares a <xref:System.Data.SqlClient.SqlCommand> object to insert a row in the new table.
+ The example prepares a <xref:Microsoft.Data.SqlClient.SqlCommand> object to insert a row in the new table.
 A saved file provides the XML data needed for the **SalesInfo** column.

  To create the file needed for the example to run, create a new text file in the same folder as your project.
 Name the file MyTestStoreData.xml.
 Open the file in Notepad and copy and paste the following text: